Thursday, December 31, 2009

 Essay in The Argotist: "On the Necessity of Bad Reviews"

-Jeffrey Side has published a new essay of mine, On the Necessity of Bad Reviews, in The Argotist.
+Jeffrey Side has published a new essay of mine, On the Necessity of Bad Reviews, in The Argotist Online.

 To Jeffrey, many thanks.